hhlim333/CountPaTaKa/README.md

   $ conda activate ALICE
 ```

-Since ALICE need 16khz sampling rate
+Since ALICE need 16khz sampling rate and ptk_2.wav has a sampling rate of 44100.

-ptk_2.wav has a sampling rate of 44100.
 I convert ptk_2.wav audio files to 16kHz before using the ALICE.

-To process your .wav files containing the audio of interest, run:
+To process .wav files containing the audio of interest, run:
 ```
   $ ./run_ALICE.sh ptk_2_2.wav
 ```